r-eifler/enhsp-xaip/README.md

 E. Scala, P. Haslum, S. Thiebaux, M. Ramirex, **Interval-Based Relaxation for General Numeric Planning**, ECAI 2016

 Planners built on top of PPMaJaL can be downloaded following these other bitbucket repositories:

+*The SMT Planner* can be downloaded from [here](https://bitbucket.org/enricode/springroll-smt-hybrid-planner)

+*The ENHSP Planner* can be downloaded from [here](https://bitbucket.org/enricode/enhsp)

+## Dependencies

+The library depends on a number of libs, some for the PDDL parsing, other for some standard algorithm on graphs, and some to interface the API with lp solvers:

+In particular:

+[Antlr 3.4](http://www.antlr3.org) is used for parsing pddl problems.
+[Here](http://www.antlr3.org/download/antlr-3.4-complete.jar) the link to the actual library file that needs to be linked
+[Jgraph](http://jgrapht.org).
+The version used by the library is the [Ojalgo](http://ojalgo.org).
+The version used is the v39.

+They are all open source projects, so is this library.
+We tested also CPLEX, but for the problem with dealt with, we did not observe substantial improvements.

+## Compilation

+You can use the library *off-the-shelf* but tou can also eecide to compile that.
+I am going to add a building file that should do the job for you.
+For the moment you should do the compilation manually (shouldn't be mucb of a problem though)

+## Already in the box

 Besides many other things, the API has some self-contained planners such as the ENHSP planner (which stands for Expressive Numeric Heuristic Search Planner).